Miami Concealed Firearm Defense Lawyers

 Defenses to Carrying a Concealed Weapons Charges

-Carrying a Concealed Weapons Permit – If you had a valid carrying a concealed weapon permit in Florida at the time of the offense, then you had the legal right to carry a concealed firearm.
+- Carrying a Concealed Weapons Permit – If you had a valid permit to carry a concealed weapon in Florida at the time of the offense, then you had the legal right to carry a concealed firearm.

-Firearm not Concealed from the Ordinary Sight of Another Person – The State of Florida is required to prove that the defendant carried the firearm “concealed from the ordinary sight of another person”.
-This means if the firearm was visible (i.e. sticking out of your pocket or visible in plain view in your vehicle), you may have a defense to the crime.
+- Firearm not Concealed from the Ordinary Sight of Another Person – The State of Florida is required to prove that the defendant carried the firearm “concealed from the ordinary sight of another person.”
+This means if the firearm was visible (i.e., sticking out of your pocket or visible in plain view in your vehicle), you might have a defense to the crime.

 Find a Lawyer for Carrying a Concealed Firearm in Miami-Dade County, FL

 If you were arrested for carrying a concealed firearm or a similar weapons offense such as felony in possession, then contact Hubbs Law Firm.
 Our experienced criminal defense attorneys in Miami have handled over 10,000 criminal cases and taken over 50 jury trials to verdict.
 Hubbs Law Firm defends clients charged with all types of crimes in Miami and throughout Miami-Dade County, including Miami Gardens, Hialeah, Miami Beach, South and North Miami, Kendall, Homestead, and anywhere else in the area.